 Introduction: How to Make a Rocket Using PET Bottles

-Hey, guys in this project I will show you how I and my friends Larissa and Karine made PET bottle rockets and our rocket launcher for a national competition in Brazil called MOBFOG, together we are the Propulsion team.
-So, The Brazilian Rocket Show (MOBFOG) is an entirely experimental Olympics, as it consists of obliquely building and launching rockets from a launching base as far away as possible.
+Hey guys, in this project I will show you how me and my friends, Larissa and Karine made some PET bottle rockets and a rocket launcher for a national competition in Brazil called MOBFOG, together we are the Propulsion team.
+So, The Brazilian Rocket Show (MOBFOG) is an entirely experimental Olympics, as it consists of obliquely building and launching rockets from a rocket launcher as far away as possible.
 These rockets can easily reach 100 meters (328 ft) away, and up to 300 meters (984 ft) with some improvements.
 So let's get started!!